-A colostomy is an operation that creates an opening for the colon, or large intestine, are "end colostomies," while many temporary colostomies bring the side of the colon During an end colostomy, the end of the colon is brought through the abdominal wall.
+A colostomy is a surgery that creates an opening for the colon, or large intestine, are "end colostomies," while many temporary colostomies bring the side of the colon During an end colostomy, the end of the colon is brought through the abdominal wall.